ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 > This book told me a lot of things that today I know, but I wished someone tell me when I started as a developer.

 This is a good book for people who are starting as a Software Developer and needs to understand how professional growth can work in a company.
-Also, this is a good book for experienced developers who want to ensure they continue growing and keep in the right direction.
+Also, this is a good book for experienced developers who want to ensure they continue growing and keep in the right track.

 ### Be in charge of your career